kschukken/Genome_Research_Protein_Dosage/README.md

 In order to run the code, open the .R files, download the indicated datasets, set the proper working directory, and run through the code.

+Updates relative to the previous bioRxiv iteration include an aditional non-coding RNA analysis, additional secondary statistical controls for our buffering factor analysis, updated cell line information, and an update to figure names and numbers.

 ORGANIZATION

 R CODE: